 Herding dogs are popular as pets because of their energetic personalities and high intelligence.
 For someone with the right lifestyle, the Australian Shepherd or Border Collie would make an excellent companion.
 On the flip side, these traits can also make these breeds a handful for inexperienced or hands-off owners.

 So, what are the key differences between these two herding powerhouses?
+Scroll down to find out.

 Looking at its name, you’d think the Australian Shepherd‘s origin is pretty cut and dry.
 You’d be mistaken.